 Election of Directors Proposal: Under ExxonMobil's by-laws, in a non-contested election, a director nominee must receive a majority of votes cast in order to be elected to the Board of Directors.
 In a contested election (in which the number of nominees exceeds the number of directors to be elected), the plurality vote standard under New Jersey law applies.
 Under plurality voting, the director nominee with the most votes for a particular seat is elected for that seat.
 Abstentions and broker non-votes are not counted for purposes of the election of directors.
 A broker non-vote occurs when a bank, broker, or other holder of record that is holding shares for a beneficial owner does not vote on a particular proposal because the record holder does not have discretionary voting power and has not received instructions from the beneficial owner.
 If you own shares through a brokerage firm, bank, or intermediary, you must give the brokerage firm, bank, or intermediary instructions to vote your shares in the election of directors.
-You provide those instructions to your brokerage firm, bank, or intermediary by voting according to the directions on your proxy card or Notice by mail, online, or telephone.
-If you do not give your brokerage firm, bank, or intermediary instructions on voting your shares, then your shares will not be voted for this proposal.
+You provide those instructions to your brokerage firm, bank, or intermediary instructions on voting your shares will not be voted for this proposal.

 Our Corporate Governance Guidelines, which can be found in the Corporate Governance section of our website at exxonmobil.com/governance, state that all directors will stand for election at the annual meeting of shareholders.
 However, as described below under Item 1.
 Election of Directors, in the event the Pioneer Natural Resources merger transaction closes on or before May 29, 2024, the directors appointed to the Board in connection with that transaction will not stand for election at the 2024 annual meeting.
 In a non-contested election of directors, any director nominee who receives a greater number of votes AGAINST his or her election than votes FOR such election shall tender his or her resignation.
 Within 90 days after certification of the election results, the Board of Directors will decide, through a process managed by the Nominating and Governance Committee and excluding the nominee in question, whether to accept the resignation.
-Absent a compelling reason for the director to remain on the Board, the Board shall accept the resignation.
-The Board will promptly disclose its decision and, if applicable, the reasons for rejecting the tendered resignation on Form 8-K filed with the Securities and Exchange Commission.
+Absent a compelling reason for the director to remain on the Board, the Board shall accept the resignation on Form 8-K filed with the Securities and Exchange Commission.